Genesis Chapter 33 Summary

 Discussion Questions for Genesis, Chapter 33

-1. Since they did not part on good terms, Esau greets Jacob in a surprising way.
-Do you believe the saying that "time can heal all things?"
+- Since they did not part on good terms, Esau greets Jacob in a surprising way.
+Do you believe the saying that "time can heal all things"?
 Read Proverbs 16:7.
 What are some more likely reasons for Esau's disposition?
 How much emphasis should we place on first impressions or lingering impressions of someone from years ago?

-2. Esau wanted Jacob to come with him to Seir in Edom.
+- Esau wanted Jacob to come with him to Seir in Edom.
 Was this a part of God's promised land to Jacob's descendants?
-If you need to refresh your memory on Esau's past with God, read (Gen 25:29–34).
+If you need to refresh your memory on Esau's past with God, read Genesis 25:29–34.
 Why might Jacob not want to dwell in Seir?

-3. We see Jacob and Esau go back and forth on the acceptance of gifts.
-Have you ever got into an argument with someone about who pays for dinner or offers a gift?
-Are there selfish motivations to giving gifts?
+- We see Jacob and Esau go back and forth on the acceptance of gifts.
+Have you ever gotten into an argument with someone about who pays for dinner or offers a gift?
+Are there selfish motivations for giving gifts?
 Why are we sometimes reluctant to receive gifts?
 How can we encourage generosity in the lives of others?

-5. Jacob started a new life for himself and his family in Shechem.
+- Jacob started a new life for himself and his family in Shechem.
 How did he build rapport with the people of that city?
 How did he demonstrate a testimony for God?
 How are you building bridges with people in your community today?
-In what ways can people see the witness and hand of God on your life?
+In what ways can people see the witness and hand of God in your life?

-9. Jacob's life shows us that everywhere we go, our life is a testimony.
-Our words and our actions can point people towards God or lead them farther away from him.
+- Jacob's life shows us that everywhere we go, our life is a testimony.
+Our words and our actions can point people toward God or lead them farther away from Him.
 Do you think it is wise for all Christians to consider themselves missionaries?
 Why or why not?
 How can we strategize with other believers to reach our city for Christ?

-10. Do Christians need to prioritize depth in our knowledge of God, breadth in evangelizing the nations, or both?
-Which end of the spectrum do you tend to lean towards?
+- Do Christians need to prioritize depth in our knowledge of God, breadth in evangelizing the nations, or both?
+Which end of the spectrum do you tend to lean toward?
 How can you cultivate a Christlike balance of breadth and depth?

 Key Words/Phrase